Monitoring, Instrumentation and Testing

 During ground investigation works our engineers design and specify gas and groundwater monitoring standpipes to specifically meet the requirements of the conceptual site model and to reflect the conditions identified.
 Our experienced engineers and monitoring technicians carry out monitoring or sampling, equipped with the latest equipment for gas flow, concentration and water monitoring to current specifications.
 Groundwater sampling is undertaken using a variety of methods appropriate to the investigation purposes, including low-flow methods with in-line real-time measurements of various parameters.
 Gas sampling can also be undertaken by CGL where a specific risk is identified.

-CGL maintains a close relationship with a number of geotechnical and contamination testing laboratories who provide us with UKAS and MCERTS accredited testing across the full spectrum of soil, gas, groundwater and leachate tests.
-Reliability and quality of service is paramount, so alongside our standard approved supplier qualification, CGL also independently audits testing on a periodic basis to ensure the highest standards are maintained.
+CGL is supported by our internal geotechnical and contamination testing laboratories, including out Parent Company CTS (Construction Testing Solutions), who provide all our MCERTS-accredited testing soil analysis, UKAS-accredited groundwater and leachate testing, in addition to gas analysis working with their external partners.
+Reliability and quality of service are paramount and together we ensure the highest standards are maintained.
 The provision of digital data is critical and we are able to supply all factual results in both AGS 3.1 and 4.0 to ensure easy integration into client systems and BIM.

 In collaboration with our approved supplier surveyors we are able to set out and monitor grids of settlement plates and rods to provide a robust confirmation of modelled ground movements following major earthworks projects.
 More advanced ground movement monitoring through the use of Vibrating Wire Piezometers (VWPs), typically in sensitive ground conditions before and during loading is a particular area of expertise.
 Similarly, construction monitoring through various methods – including target monitoring, vibration and strain gauges – can be employed to provide appropriate monitoring of sensitive structures including real-time where required.